ritika-iyer/crime-rate-prediction/README.md

 # crime-rate-prediction

-Crime rate prediction using ML models to predict crime rates in different places and the features influencing it the most.
+Crime Rate Prediction using ML models to predict crime rates in different places and the features influencing it the most.
 Models used are : Decision Trees, Random Forest, Naive Bayes and Linear Regression.
 Comparison of models to see which one provides best results using parameters like precision, accuracy, etc.